SaCarvalhosa/InterSTORE---Data-Space-Connector/README.md

 Inside the */docker* project folder, there is an *.env* environment configuration file.
 This file allow you to set all Back End configurations of the Data Space Connector.

 #### Blockchain Notarization Service
-The Blockchain Notarization Service is enabled by default.
-To disable the service use the env variable below.
+The Blockchain Notarization Service is disabled by default.
+To enable the service use the env variable below.
 ```
 NOTARIZATION_ENABLED = **true|false**
 ```